 Watermelon is not at all dangerous for turtles.
 Turtles can safely eat watermelons, as well as many different types of fruit.
 It is a tasty, nutritious, and healthy treat for them.
-Most turtles, including land tortoises, can safely eat watermelon.
+Most turtles (including red-eared sliders) and land tortoises can safely eat watermelon.

 Is watermelon good for turtles

 - Fruits including watermelon are often preferred by turtles over vegetables.